Skills Capital Infrastructure

-Centre for Applied Super Connectivity - A new centre of innovation to train people with necessary skills in superconductivity which can be transferable to other relevant industries.
+Centre for Applied Super Conductivity - A new centre of innovation to train people with necessary skills in superconductivity which can be transferable to other relevant industries.
 The Centre will coordinate the interaction between key industry players, Oxford University, cryogenics companies, and end users on the Harwell campus and at the Culham Centre for Fusion Research Campus.

 Oxford Centre for Innovation and Technology - The development of a specialist technology training centre in Blackbird Leys, Oxford, to address skills shortages across engineering, electrical, design, and emerging technologies.
 This high-specification facility supports training in a wide range of technological industries, including construction, engineering, IT, computing and motor vehicle.
 It enhances students' experience, equipping them with the knowledge and skills needed to go far in a range of exciting and fast-paced technological industries.
 The reputation of the campus as a centre for STEM is growing, which has resulted in the successful awarding of IoT status in partnership with Milton Keynes College and Cranfield University.
 The project has attracted capital to refurbish an additional building on the site allowing the growth of STEM provision into Level 4+ and Higher Apprenticeship provision in digital.